EllChizzy/SAT-and-GPA/README.md

 # SAT-and-GPA
-A Linear regression  model that predicts the GPA of students
+A Linear regression  model that predicts the GPA of students depending on the outcome of their SAT score.